hugsy/gef/docs/api.md

 ## Customizing context panes

 Sometimes you want something similar to a command to run on each break-like event and display itself as a part of the GEF context.
+This can be achieved using the following function `register_external_context_pane()`.

 Here is a simple example of how to make a custom context pane:

 ```python
 __start_time__ = int(time.time())